ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 ## Metadata

-One interesting piece of non-affordance information is the model itself, including sdfinfo and the defaultnamespace.
+One interesting piece of offDevice information is the model itself, including sdfinfo and the defaultnamespace.
 This is of course not about the device or its twin (or even its asset management), because models and devices may want to associate freely.
 Multiple models may apply to the same device (including but not only revisions of the models).

 # Discussion